Stacktape

 You can protect your ALB with a web application firewall (WAF).

-• You can use web-app-firewall to protect your resources from common web exploits that could affect application availability, compromise security, or consume excessive resources.
+A web-app-firewall can protect your resources from common web exploits that could affect availability, compromise security, or consume excessive resources.
+The firewall works by filtering malicious requests before they reach your application.

 To learn more, see the Web Application Firewall documentation.